Ahmedmedhat187/AssociateAndroidDeveloperPracticeProject/README.md

 Base URL https://gadsapi.herokuapp.com The data is in json format. <br />
 Learning Leaders - /api/hours <br />
-Skill IQ Leaders - /api/skilliq <br />
+Skill IQ Leaders - /api/skilliq
 <br /><br />

 The submission will be done through the App.
 Before submitting the project, it should pushed to GitHub and include screenshots of your App in the Repo.